Control (video game): Plot

 Ahti, a paranatural entity who manifests as a janitor, gives Jesse a cassette player which enables her to navigate an elaborate maze protecting the slide projector's chamber in the Research Sector.
 She finds the slide projector missing, but learns that Trench and Darling used the device to enter an alternate dimension known as Slidescape-36, where they discovered an entity they dubbed Hedron.
 Jesse finds Hedron and discovers that it is Polaris, but moments later, the Hiss attacks and destroys Hedron.
-Jesse's mind is invaded by the Hiss, but Jesse is able to rediscover Polaris within herself, saving her and the Bureau.
+Jesse's mind is invaded by the Hiss, but she is able to rediscover Polaris within herself, allowing her to fight off the Hiss and save the Bureau.
 In the process, Jesse learns that Trench was the first individual to be possessed by the Hiss during the expeditions to Slidescape-36, and was responsible for releasing the Hiss into the Oldest House.
 Jesse finds the slide projector in the Executive Sector, where Dylan and the Hiss are attempting to enter the Astral Plane through a portal and overtake the Board.
-Jesse deactivates the slide projector and seemingly cleanses the Hiss from Dylan, which closes the portal but leaves him in a coma.
+She deactivates the slide projector and seemingly cleanses the Hiss from Dylan, which closes the portal but leaves him in a coma.
 In the aftermath, the Oldest House remains infested by the Hiss and under lockdown to prevent its escape, but Jesse has come to terms with her new role as director and resolves to find a solution together with the FBC's surviving personnel.